GaloisInc/CASE-AADL-Tutorial/pandoc/preface-case.md

 =======

 This document contains our training material for the CASE tools.
-We have devoted a chapter to each of the tools: VERDICT, DCRYPPS, GearCASE, HAMR, and Resolute.
+We have devoted a chapter to each of the tools: VERDICT, DCRYPPS, HAMR, and Resolute.
 In each case, we begin by describing the tool---what it does, and why you would want to use it---then walk the user through the process of applying it to an example model.